semr/specs/patient-charting/care-plan/Readme.md

 A care plan describes the intention of how one or more practitioners intend to deliver care for a particular patient for a period of time, possibly limited to care for a specific condition or set of conditions.
 They can be as simple as a general practitioner keeping track of when their patient is next due for a tetanus immunization through to a detailed plan for an oncology patient covering diet, chemotherapy, radiation, lab work and counseling with detailed timing relationships, pre-conditions and goals.

+The Developed Application will allow user to maintain and acces health care plans.
+It will allow user to create new care plan, modify existing plan and accessing existing plans.
+It will also provide the ability to provide access to standard care plan when requested at the time of the clinical encounter.

 ![use-case-model](https://f.cloud.github.com/assets/5391320/1799562/05c6776e-6ba3-11e3-912a-0926dda4a11c.png)

 ####Functional Requirements